miziomon/awesome-divi/README.md

 ## Modules

 * [Divi Title Module](https://wordpress.org/plugins/mc-divi-title-module/) - This plugin adds a new module to the Divi builder, it allows to easily insert titles without going through the text module.
+* [Simple Divi Shortcoder](https://wordpress.org/plugins/simple-divi-shortcoder/) - The purpose of this plugin is to allow you to embed Divi sections or modules within other Divi modules or anything else that supports shortcodes.

 ## Performance